-In 2021, the Group conducted an ESG priority assessment exercise by soliciting input from its stakeholders.
+In 2022, the Group conducted an ESG priority assessment exercise by soliciting input from its stakeholders.
 Taking into consideration the Group's operations and sustainability trends, material ESG-related issues were identified and incorporated into the exercise so that an in-depth understanding of stakeholders' opinions and expectations towards the Group's sustainability performance and strategies was attained.

 In response to the Government's climate action plan that calls for carbon neutrality by 2050, the Group has increased its efforts in accelerating low-carbon transition.
 This includes setting up a dedicated team to identify climate impact and solutions, focusing on the ways to reduce our greenhouse gas ("GHG") emissions in the environment.
 Further, to provide a roadmap for decarbonizing our operations, new targets for GHG emissions were set up.
-Together with our commitment in energy saving, water efficiency and waste reduction, such initiative shows our staunch support for environmental protection.
-The board and senior executives will review the progress made against ESG-related goals and targets regularly to ensure integrating ESG factors into our business strategy.
+Together with our commitment to energy saving, water efficiency and waste reduction, such initiative shows our staunch support for environmental protection.